Agent Architecture / Foundation

 Thesis

-Every AIOS Tutorial Is Wrong - Here's What Actually Works teaches a practical agent architecture move: This video argues that most popular 'AI OS' tutorials fail in real businesses because they chase flashy demos over reliability, accuracy, and predictability, then busts three myths — building agent front-ends for predictable paths, treating memory as one thing, and migrating everything into Obsidian — in favor of a constraints-first 'constraint builds the stack' approach.
+Every AIOS Tutorial Is Wrong - Here's What Actually Works teaches a practical ai strategy move: This video argues that most popular 'AI OS' tutorials fail in real businesses because they chase flashy demos over reliability, accuracy, and predictability, then busts three myths — building agent front-ends for predictable paths, treating memory as one thing, and migrating everything into Obsidian — in favor of a constraints-first 'constraint builds the stack' approach.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.